DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2021-05-12-how-to-improve-your-social-media-presence.md

 ---
 post_title: How to Improve Your Social Media Presence
-date: 2021-05-12 13:00:00 +0000
+date: '2021-05-12 13:00:00 +0000'
 post_author: Christopher Ellis
 tags:
   - Website
   - Healthcare-Marketing
   - Reputation-Management
   - SEO
+post_intro: >-
-post_intro: A strong social media presence is great for acquiring leads, building trust, and growing your practice.
+  A strong social media presence is great for acquiring leads, building trust, and growing your practice.
 Use these strategies to help improve yours.
-post_image: "/uploads/blog-how-to-improve-your-social-media-presence.png"
+post_image: /uploads/blog-how-to-improve-your-social-media-presence.png
+post_highlight: >-
-post_highlight: Whether or not you tend to use social media yourself, there really is no denying its value as a marketing channel when it comes to acquiring leads, building trust, and growing your practice.
+  Whether or not you tend to use social media yourself, there really is no denying its value as a marketing channel when it comes to acquiring leads, building trust, and growing your practice.
 post_type:
   - blog
 product:
   - growth accelerators
 title: 2021-05-12-how-to-strengthen-your-social-media-presence
+_template: post_template
 ---

 Does your practice have a strong social media presence?
 If not, you may want to seriously consider investing more in your social marketing channel.
 According to a [2018 Doctor.com survey](https://www.doctor.com/cxtrends2018), 63% of patients choose one provider over another based on a strong online presence.
 Whether or not you tend to use social media yourself, there really is no denying its value as a marketing channel when it comes to acquiring leads, building trust, and growing your practice.

 **Strategy 1 - Provide Patient Education through your Social Media Channels**